 Causes of hearing loss in childhood

-Decreased hearing can be congenital or acquired.
-Infections, injuries, medications and even external noise can harm a child.hearing lossHearing loss is a serious development damage.babyPhoto: Getty The baby distinguishes sounds while still in the mother’s belly.
-From the moment of birth, he hears no worse than adults.
-But some genetic diseases lead to the birth of hard of hearing and deaf children.
-Hearing organs are damaged due to premature birth, viral diseases of the mother and the use of antibiotics during pregnancy.
-Hearing can decrease after birth for the following reasons:
+Hearing loss can be congenital or acquired.
+The child can be harmed by infections, injuries, medications and even external noises.hearing lossHearing loss is a serious developmental disorderchildPhoto: Getty A baby can distinguish sounds while still in its mother's womb.
+From the moment of birth, it hears no worse than adults.
+But some genetic diseases lead to the birth of hearing-impaired and deaf children.
+Hearing organs are damaged due to premature birth, viral diseases of the mother, and the use of antibiotics during pregnancy.
+Hearing may decrease after birth for the following reasons:

 • rupture of the eardrum;